ZigZag API

 • opt (optional): Optimization target.
 It can be ‘energy’, ‘latency’, or ‘EDP’ (energy-delay-product).

-• dump_filename_pattern (optional): The name of the result file.
+• dump_folder (optional): The name of the result folder.

-• pickle_filename (optional): The name of the file which includes all the detailed metadata for analysing and debugging.
+• pickle_filename (optional): The name of the file which includes all the detailed metadata for analyzing and debugging.

 The outputs of the function are